 When I recently I discovered that the domain for jamesmccarthyfoundation.com was available I was surprised and concerned.
 Why would the JAMES MCCARTHY FOUNDATION CIC which was incorporated in November 2015 allow its domain registration to expire?
-While I did some detective work to learn the reasons, I was also searching for Baltimore area moving companies who could handle an international move to the UK.
+While I did some detective work to learn the reasons, I was also searching for a Baltimore area moving company who could handle an international move to the UK.
 I was successful in my moving company search, finally deciding upon Von Paris Moving & Storage.
 This family run company had been around since 1892 when their great, great, great grandfather started the business.
 Today, third, fourth and fifth generation family members continue to provide outstanding service as “The Mover with the Gentle Touch.”
 That was impressive, plus they handle all aspects of an international move.
 Von Paris International not only provided me with specialized international packing, wrapping, crating and containerization of all household goods, but also took care of the many other details associated with an international relocation.

 My search for the reason that jamesmccarthyfoundation.com was available was not successful and I never learned why.
 Nevertheless I decided to buy the domain with the goal of recreating some of its content from archived pages.
 I definitely didn't want someone else purchasing the domain and re-purposing the site for something that had nothing in common with the original website.
 The goals of the James McCarthy Foundation are as relevant today as it was when the site was first built.There is no reason why such information should be lost when the domain expired.
 You can view this site strictly for its historical context or use the information presented in a useful manner continue the cause of raising the awareness regarding proton therapy.

 James McCarthy Foundation Objectives

 The James McCarthy Foundation.